gwegayhu/Open-Source-EDTech-Courseware-/respect-test-end-to-end/test-description/006_admin_user_adds_person_account_test_description.md

 2. Click on Other options.
 3. Enter the link provided by the school admin.
 4. Click on Next.
-5. Enter username in the User ID field.
+5. Enter admin's username in the User ID field.
 6. Enter password in the Password field.
 7. Click on Login.
 8. Verify the home screen is displayed with title Apps.
-9. Click on Classes.
+9. Click on People.
-10. Verify the screen title is Classes.
+10. Verify the screen title is People.
-11. Click on the + Class floating action button.
+11. Click on the + Person floating action button.
-12. Verify the screen title is Add class.
+12. Verify the screen title is Add person.
-13. Enter a class name in the Class name field.
+13. Enter a First name in the First names field.
-14. Enter description in the Description field.
+14. Enter last name  in the Last name field.
-15. Enter start date in the Start date field.
+15. Select Gender in the Gender drop down.
-16. Enter end date in the End date field.
-17. Click on Save.
+16. Click on Save.
-18. Verify the screen title is Classes.
-19. Verify the newly created class name is visible in the list.
+17. Verify the newly created person name is visible in the list.
-20. Click on the newly created class.
+18. Click on the newly created person.
-21. Verify the screen title shows the class name.
+19. Verify the screen title shows the person details name.
-22. Click on the Edit floating action button.
+20. Click on the Edit floating action button.
-23. Verify the screen title is Edit class.
+21. Verify the screen title is Edit person.
-24. Update the class name in the Class name field.
+22. Update the first name in the person first name field.
-25. Click on Save.
+23. Click on Save.
-26. Verify the updated class name is visible in the list.``
+24. Verify the updated person name is visible in the list.
-27. Click on the updated class name.
+25. Click on the updated person name.
-28. Verify Description is visible.
-29. Verify Start date is visible.
-30. Verify End date is visible.
+26. Verify the person details are visible.
-31. Verify Teachers section with + Add teacher is visible.
-32. Verify Students section with + Add student is visible.